MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 To update the firmware image for your device by using the CFU model, you should expect to meet the following requirements:

-- Provide a CFU inbox HIDCFU driver INF file.
-This file provides information to the CFU inbox HIDCFU driver (HidCfu.dll) that sends the firmware update to the device.
+- Provide a inbox HIDCFU driver INF file.
+This file provides information to the inbox HIDCFU driver (HidCfu.dll) that sends the firmware update to the device.
 We recommend that you customize the sample CFU inbox HIDCFU driver INF file to support your firmware update scenarios.

 - Your device must ship with a firmware image that is compliant with the [CFU protocol](cfu-specification.md) so that it can accept an update from the CFU driver.